 Chandigarh is famous in the nearby towns of entire Punjab and Haryana for being a shopping hub giving credit to its sector 17 market.
-A market built-in a planned manner just like the city, the sector 17 market premises will present you with not only amazing renowned brands but also amazing cafe.
+A market built-in a planned way just like the city, the sector 17 market premises will present you with not only amazing renowned brands but also amazing café.
 There’s also a flee market in sector 17 for those who want to shop cheap.
 Till some years ago sector 17 was the only famous market for people in and around Chandigarh.
 But once the city came up with Elante Mall, the entire shopping front of Chandigarh was changed forever.
 With international brands targeting Chandigarh as well, Elante mall is one of the top things to do in Chandigarh.
 Although I’m not a mall preacher, we actually went there to beat the chilly winds and ended up having an amazing dinner, more on that below.

 #Drive through the planned city